LincolnUniLTL/calibr/README.md

 * For a single day, just populate the _Period start_ column and leave _Period end_ blank.
 * Populate the opening hours in the _Opens_ and _Closes_ columns. _For closed days_, leave both of those columns blank.
 * Use the _Notes_ column for your own convenience.
 It goes nowhere else. _In future, it might be used to show users extra information, e.g. in a tooltip ("Summer holidays" or "Labour Day")._
 * You can add exceptions to recurring period hours by creating another row any time after the original period's row.
 So for example, add a public holiday as you would any other day _after_ the period in which it occurs.
-The [example in the repository](calendar.csv) contains [one such example for October 28, 2013](calendar.csv#l19) (exception to [line 12](calendar.csv#l13)).
+The [example in the repository](calendar.csv) contains [one such example for October 28, 2013](calendar.csv#l18) (exception to [line 11](calendar.csv#l11)).

 If you did this on the [.xlsx](calendar.xlsx) file, export it as CSV.

-> _If that's a bit tricky to follow, load the example data as a trial, but edit it first to make sure it's in the future (to work around a current bug/feature).
+> _If that's a bit tricky to follow, load the example data as a trial, but edit it first to make sure it's in the future (to work around a [current bug/feature](http://github.com/LincolnUniLTL/calibr/issues/5)).
 The easiest way to do this would be to change the year on all dates to a future one.
 If you do that, you might need to edit `$populate_months` in [settings.php](lib/config/settings.EXAMPLE.php) to make it load that far into the future._

 Now in your web browser, open [csv_load.php](csv_load.php) under the path you placed your files.
 If you did everything above right, you should get happy output.
 If not, check your database settings, file names (did you rename the settings files?), and CSV file.
 Try try again.